torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

 :c:member:`bi_private` field is used to store useful data that can be accessed in the function pointed by :c:member:`bi_end_io`.

 The :c:member:`bi_opf` field specifies the type of operation.
-Use the :c:member:`bio_set_op_attrs` to initialize the type of operation.

 .. code-block:: c